Aminocd/slate/source/index.html.md

-source-currency-holding-id | The ID of the public currency holding from which the proposed transfer would be sent source-currency-id | The ID of the currency that is proposed to be transferred source-currency-name | The name of the currency that is proposed to be transferred currency-sender-id | The ID of the user that would send the proposed transfer currency-sender-username | The username of the user that would send the proposed transfer amount-atomic | The amount of currency that is proposed to be transferred, in atomic units (each whole unit is composed of 10^10 atomic units) active | Whether the proposed transfer is still valid or not created-at | The time and date when the proposed transfer was created updated-at | The time and date when the proposed transfer was last updated
+source-currency-holding-id | The ID of the public currency holding from which the proposed transfer would be sent source-currency-id | The ID of the currency that is proposed to be transferred source-currency-name | The name of the currency that is proposed to be transferred source-currency-icon-url | The URL of the icon of the currency that is proposed to be transferred source-currency-burn-rate | The burn rate of the currency that is proposed to be transferred source-currency-daily-burn-rate | The daily burn rate of the currency that is proposed to be transferred source-currency-store-count | The number of stores associated with the currency that is proposed to be transferred currency-sender-id | The ID of the user that would send the proposed transfer currency-sender-username | The username of the user that would send the proposed transfer amount-atomic | The amount of currency that is proposed to be transferred, in atomic units (each whole unit is composed of 10^10 atomic units) active | Whether the proposed transfer is still valid or not product-1-name | The name of the most recently updated product associated with the currency that is proposed to be transfered product-1-image-url | The URL of the image of the most recently updated product associated with the currency that is proposed to be transfered product-1-price-cents | The price of the most recently product associated with the currency that is proposed to be transferred, by multiple of 100, and denominated in the currency of the store where the product is sold product-1-sub-category-id | The ID of the sub-category of the most recently updated product associated with the currency that is proposed to be transfered product-1-sub-category-id | The name of the sub-category of the most recently updated product associated with the currency that is proposed to be transfered product-2-name | The name of the second most recently updated product associated with the currency that is proposed to be transfered product-2-image-url | The URL of the image of the second most recently updated product associated with the currency that is proposed to be transfered product-2-price-cents | The price of the second most recently product associated with the currency that is proposed to be transferred, by multiple of 100, and denominated in the currency of the store where the product is sold product-2-sub-category-id | The ID of the sub-category of the second most recently updated product associated with the currency that is proposed to be transfered product-2-sub-category-id | The name of the sub-category of the second most recently updated product associated with the currency that is proposed to be transfered product-3-name | The name of the third most recently updated product associated with the currency that is proposed to be transfered product-3-image-url | The URL of the image of the third most recently updated product associated with the currency that is proposed to be transfered product-3-price-cents | The price of the third most recently product associated with the currency that is proposed to be transferred, by multiple of 100, and denominated in the currency of the store where the product is sold product-3-sub-category-id | The ID of the sub-category of the third most recently updated product associated with the currency that is proposed to be transfered product-3-sub-category-id | The name of the sub-category of the third most recently updated product associated with the currency that is proposed to be transfered created-at | The time and date when the proposed transfer was created updated-at | The time and date when the proposed transfer was last updated